jealdana/Learning-Jupyter/README.md

 In order to start creating new Jupyter notebooks I recommend you to install [Anaconda](https://www.continuum.io/why-anaconda).
 By installing Anaconda you will have installed by default Jupyter.

-#Now you can start your journey through Jupyter documentation.
+##Now you can start your journey through Jupyter documentation!!!